logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 ## Step 2: Route to filter transaction data

-We want to send only the transaction events to S3.
-To do this we can use a `Route` processor.
+We want to send only the transaction events to S3, to do this we can use a `Route` processor.
 Go ahead and add one with the Title `Route Transaction`.

 We could group successful and failed transactions (`transaction.result`) but let's seperate the routes.
 To do this, we will create two `Outputs`.